Make0930/Machine-Translation-Model/README.md

 The first model is the "encoder + simple decoder" structure, while the second model added the attention mechanism, and used two generation methods: greedy and beam search.

+In the training phase, a gradually weakening teacher-forcing method is used to make the model converge as soon as possible but reduce the effect of exposure bias

 ## 2. Result-Compare
 ### 2.1 With or without Attention
 <p float="center">